Comprehensive Science and Arts for Teaching

 - Courses are designed specifically for the major and are taught using best practices identified in research literature.

-- Students have many extracurricular opportunities, such as joining a professional organization (Student Council for Exceptional Children), participating in service learning in area schools, and becoming active members of the community.
+- Students have many extracurricular opportunities, such as professional organizations (Student Council for Exceptional Children), service learning in area schools, and becoming active members of the community.

 - The strong pedagogical skills that CSAT students develop are valuable in other settings outside of the school system, where an understanding of effective teaching and learning is important.